jamesgarner-me/queens-solver/memory-bank/systemPatterns.md

 ## System Architecture

-The Queens Solver application follows a client-server architecture with clear separation of concerns:
+The Queens Solver application follows a client-server architecture with clear separation of concerns and environment-specific configurations (development and production only):

 ```mermaid
 graph LR